aws-samples/lambda-java8-dynamodb/README.md

 To automate deployment of the Lambda functions and API Gateway, consider using AWS SAM (Serverless Application Model).
 Using SAM can simplify deploying an API, such as this one, built with a single code base that supports multiple Lambda functions.
 See http://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html.

+There is more room for improvement and we can use newer technology now